Consensys/teku/README.md

 Based on the (evolving) [specification](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md).

-> NOTE:  This repo is still in early development.
+> NOTE:  This repo reflects the v0.5.1 version of the spec

 ## Build Instructions